Frequently Asked Questions

 Why are you proposing shared use space rather than segregated cycle lanes?

 We need to make best use of the space available.
-In some locations we can provide segregated cycle lanes.
+In some locations we can provide segregated (separated) cycle lanes.
 In others there is limited space available, and a shared use path is a better and safer option than not having any cycle lanes, where cyclists are forced to share the road with vehicles.

-What is the difference?
 A shared use, mixed-use, or multi-use path is a path designed to accommodate the movement of pedestrians and cyclists on one path.
-A segregated path puts some form of division in place to separate pedestrians from cyclists, and cyclists from road traffic.
+A segregated (separate) path puts some form of division in place to separate pedestrians from cyclists, and cyclists from road traffic.

 Roads